Classical Non-Relativistic Fractons: Exact solutions

 Conservation of energy, $E{[2_a]} = E[3]$ giving us one relationship between $\pi_\alpha^{[3]}$ and $\pi_\alpha^{[2_a]}$.
 A second one can be obtained by considering the equations of motion shown in \cref{eq:3_exact_Hamiltons_eom}.
 Note that as the trajectory passes through the line separating sectors $3$ and $2_a$, the condition $B' \left(\frac{\sqrt{3}q_2 \pm q_1}{\sqrt{2}}\right) = 0$ remains unchanged, simplifying the effective equations of motion for $\pi_\alpha$

-This tells us that the $\pi_2$ does not change as the trajectory passes the boundary and gives us the second relation in addition to the one obtained from conservation of energy.
-Altogether we have
+This last equation tells us that the $\pi_2$ does not change as the trajectory passes through the boundary and gives us the second relation in addition to the one obtained from conservation of energy.
+Altogether, we have